 Adam Winstock, who runs the Global Drugs Survey, says that, for starters, women are less likely to buy the drug directly from a dealer.
 "It's far more likely they'll be given them by men, therefore they don't know much about the particular preparation," he explains.
 "They may not have done that pill before or taken that powder.
 It could just be their partner or a bloke at a party going, 'Here, have half a pill.'
 Basically, women are often trusting men with dosage.
 Men who are judging what they're giving a woman from their own drug-taking experience."

 The fact that the British take so much more MDMA per session compared to users in other countries also puts women at higher risk.
-"The average ecstasy user in the UK uses more MDMA in a session than anywhere else in the world," says Winstock.
+"The average ecstasy user in the UK uses more MDMA in a session than anywhere else in the world," says Adam.
 "And we know that the risk of seeking emergency medical treatment and having adverse effects goes up the more MDMA you use."

 Our drugs are getting stronger, too.
-A recent report from the European Monitoring Centre for Drugs and Drug Addiction found that compared to an average of 50–80 mg of MDMA contained in pressed pills throughout the 1990s and 2000s, the current average dose in a pressed pill of ecstasy has increased to double that potency: 125 mg.
-Meanwhile, "super pills" are coming in from the rest of Europe—most often the Netherlands—with some containing an unthinkable 270–340 mg.
+A recent report from the European Monitoring Centre for Drugs and Drug Addiction found that compared to an average of 50-80 mg of MDMA contained in pressed pills throughout the 1990s and 2000s, the current average dose in a pressed pill of ecstasy has increased to double that potency: 125 mg.
+Meanwhile, "super pills" are coming in from the rest of Europe – most often the Netherlands – with some containing an unthinkable 270-340 mg.

 If women are more easily adversely affected by MDMA due to their biology, this increase in purity could seriously impact female drug-takers.
 So is that case?
 Are women biologically predisposed to have a worse reaction to the drug?
 All the research on biology and sex and MDMA points to a solid yes.

 Fiona Measham, professor of criminology at Durham University, is well aware of the potential dangers of being a woman taking MDMA.
-"There are concerns with women's differential metabolizing of MDMA combined with low body mass index," she says.
+"There are concerns with women's differential metabolising of MDMA combined with low body mass index," she says.
 "If you're a slim, slight young women, you will not be able to take as much as a big guy with a higher body mass index who's been going out clubbing for years."
 This, of course, makes sense when you consider how body mass affects how much drink you can handle.
-But there could be more to it than that: One study found that ecstasy produced stronger responses in women than in men of the same weight.
+But there could be more to it than that: one study found that ecstasy produced stronger responses in women than in men of the same weight.

 It doesn't stop there.
 One of the most serious medical risks associated with ecstasy is hyponatremia, a condition that occurs when the level of sodium in your blood is too low.
 This salt is crucial to the functioning of the nervous system, and an imbalance within the body can be fatal.
-When sodium is diluted, the user becomes disorientated, may experience convulsions, go into a coma, and eventually die.
-Worryingly, women of reproductive age are actually at greater risk because of their high levels of the hormone estrogen.
-Estrogen plays a significant role in the transfer of water across cell membranes, exacerbating the the effects of hyponatremia.
+When sodium is diluted, the user becomes disorientated, may experience convulsions, go into a coma and eventually die.
+Worryingly, women of reproductive age are actually at greater risk because of their high levels of the hormone oestrogen.
+Oestrogen plays a significant role in the transfer of water across cell membranes, exacerbating the the effects of hyponatremia.

 Almost 90 percent of cases of ecstasy-induced hyponatraemia reported to the California Poison Control System over a five-year span involved women.
-When scientists tested the blood concentration of ravers at Awakenings Festival in the Netherlands in 2013, they found that 27.3 percent of the women they tested had blood so diluted that they had mild hyponatremia, compared to just 3 percent of the men.
+When scientists tested the blood concentration of ravers at Awakenings Festival in the Netherlands in 2013, they found that 27.3 percent of the women they tested had blood so diluted that they had mild hyponatremia, compared to just three percent of the men.
 The scientists concluded that this is likely down to where women were at in their menstrual cycle when they took the drugs.

 Last year, scientists published the results of a study where they gave MDMA to male rats, female rats, and male and female rats that had had their testicles and ovaries removed.
 They found the drug had the strongest effect on female rats with an intact reproductive system, stating that, "The increased sensitivity of the females can be explained by an increased reactivity of the serotonin system due to the effect of ovarian hormones."